 A theory of change describes how your organisation or project aims to bring about social impact - NPC

-What is a theory of change?
-A guide for fund managers and impact investors
+Theory of change for fund managers and impact investors

 By Flora Charatan, and Gurmeet Kaur 25 April 2024 5 minute read